 802.1.5 Nonpotable clear-water waste.
 Where devices and equipment such as process tanks, filters, drips and boilers discharge nonpotable water to the building drainage system, the discharge shall be through an indirect waste pipe by means of an air break or an air gap.

 802.1.6 Domestic dishwashing machines.
-Domestic dishwashing machines shall discharge indirectly through an air gap or air break into a standpipe or waste receptor in accordance with Section 802.2, or discharge into a wye-branch fitting on the tailpiece of the kitchen sink or the dishwasher connection of a food waste grinder.
-The waste line of a domestic dishwashing machine discharging into a kitchen sink tailpiece or food waste grinder shall connect to a deck-mounted air gap or the waste line shall rise and be securely fastened to the underside of the sink rim or counter.
+Domestic dishwashing machines shall discharge indirectly through an air gap or air break into a waste receptor in accordance with Section 802.2, or discharge into a wye branch fitting on the tailpiece of the kitchen sink or the dishwasher connection of a food waste disposer.
+The waste line of a domestic dishwashing machine discharging into a kitchen sink tailpiece or food waste disposer shall connect to a deck-mounted air gap or the waste line shall rise and be securely fastened to the underside of the sink rim or counter.

 802.1.7 Commercial dishwashing machines.
-The discharge from a commercial dishwashing machine shall be through an air gap or air break into a standpipe or waste receptor in accordance with Section 802.2.
+The discharge from a commercial dishwashing machine shall be through an air gap or air break into a waste receptor in accordance with Section 802.2.

 802.1.8 Food utensils, dishes, pots and pans sinks.
-Sinks used for the washing, rinsing or sanitizing of utensils, dishes, pots, pans or serviceware used in the preparation, serving or eating of food shall discharge indirectly through an air gap or an air break or directly connect to the drainage system.
+Sinks, in other than dwelling units, used for the washing, rinsing or sanitizing of utensils, dishes, pots, pans or service ware used in the preparation, serving or eating of food shall discharge indirectly through an air gap or an air break to the drainage system.

 802.2 Installation.
-All indirect waste piping shall discharge through an air gap or air break into a waste receptor or standpipe.
-Waste receptors and standpipes shall be trapped and vented and shall connect to the building drainage system.
-All indirect waste piping that exceeds 2 feet (610 mm) in developed length measured horizontally, or 4 feet (1219 mm) in total developed length, shall be trapped.
+Indirect waste piping shall discharge through an air gap or air break into a waste receptor.
+Waste receptors shall be trapped and vented and shall connect to the building drainage system.
+Indirect waste piping that exceeds 30 inches (762 mm) in developed length measured horizontally, or 54 inches (1372 mm) in total developed length, shall be trapped.

 802.2.1 Air gap.
-The air gap between the indirect waste pipe and the flood level rim of the waste receptor shall be a minimum of twice the effective opening of the indirect waste pipe.
+The air gap between the indirect waste pipe and the flood level rim of the waste receptor shall be not less than twice the effective opening of the indirect waste pipe.

 802.2.2 Air break.
-An air break shall be provided between the indirect waste pipe and the trap seal of the waste receptor or standpipe.
+An air break shall be provided between the indirect waste pipe and the trap seal of the waste receptor.

 802.3 Waste receptors.
-Every waste receptor shall be of an approved type.
-A removable strainer or basket shall cover the waste outlet of waste receptors.
-Waste receptors shall be installed in ventilated spaces.
-Waste receptors shall not be installed in bathrooms or toilet rooms or in any inaccessible or unventilated space such as a closet or storeroom.
+For other than hub drains that receive only clear-water waste and standpipes, a removable strainer or basket shall be installed in waste receptors.
+Waste receptors shall not be installed in concealed spaces.
+Waste receptors shall not be installed in plenums, crawl spaces, attics, interstitial spaces above ceilings and below floors.
 Ready access shall be provided to waste receptors.

 802.3.1 Size of receptors.
 A waste receptor shall be sized for the maximum discharge of all indirect waste pipes served by the receptor.
 Receptors shall be installed to prevent splashing or flooding.

-802.3.2 Open hub waste receptors.
-Waste receptors shall be permitted in the form of a hub or pipe extending not less than 1 inch ( 25.4 mm) above a water-impervious floor and are not required to have a strainer.
+802.3.2 Hub drains.
+A hub drain shall be in the form of a hub or a pipe extending not less than 1 inch (25 mm) above a water-impervious floor.

-802.4 Standpipes.
+802.3.3 Standpipes.
 Standpipes shall be individually trapped.
-Standpipes shall extend a minimum of 18 inches (457 mm) and a maximum of 42 inches (1066 mm) above the trap weir.
-Access shall be provided to all standpipes and drains for rodding.
+Standpipes shall extend not less than 18 inches (457 mm) but not greater than 42 inches (1066 mm) above the trap weir.
+Access shall be provided to standpipes and drains for rodding.